zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### Cannonball_ExplosiveDamage
 - Description: Set the amount of damage a explosive cannon ball does.
 This damage includes both the AOE and hit.
 AOE will do same damage on top of the impact of the shot.
 - Default Value: 30

+### CannonAutoAimYOffset
+- Description: Set the Y offset where the cannonball attempt to hit.
+0 will aim deadcenter, but it could miss due to gravity.
+Using above 0 will aim from center to top (1).
+- Default Value: 1

 ### CannonAutoAimSpeed
 - Description: Set how fast a cannon can adjust aim and fire.
 This speeds up both firing and animations.
 Lower values might not be able to fire cannons at all for smaller targets.
 Keep in mind sea swell will impact the aiming of cannons.